 (c) Teacher leader activities, as agreed upon with any employing school district, as provided in subsection (1) of this rule.

-(5) Evidence of Effectiveness: To be eligible to qualify for a Teacher Leader License, an applicant must be deemed to be effective or highly effective as provided in ORS 342.856 and the following provisions.
+(5) Evidence of Effectiveness: To be eligible to qualify for a Teacher Leader License, an applicant must be deemed to be effective or highly effective as provided in ORS 342.856.
+The applicant must: